 INDUSTRY CONCENTRATION RISK-The Fund may concentrate (i.e., invest more than 25% of its net assets) its investments in a limited number of issuers conducting business in the same industry or group of related industries.
 To the extent the Fund does so, the Fund is more vulnerable to adverse market, economic, regulatory, political or other developments affecting that industry or group of related industries than a fund that invests its assets more broadly.
+As of June 30, 2020, the underlying index components, and thus the Fund's investments, are concentrated in securities issued by companies in the industries described below.
 The industries in which the underlying index components, and thus the Fund's assets, may be concentrated will vary as the composition of the underlying index changes over time.